BongSangKim/deprecated/Assignments/assignment2.md

 So the member functions which may increase the capacity, we should be very careful about dynamic memory management not to access memory area beyond the allocated memory.
 See the requirement of `append()` and `copy_from()` for details.

+Let's clarify this with an example.
+Assume that you make an empty IntList instance (i.e., an IntList instance which stores 0 item) and want to append 10 values one by one.
+(This is very common practice in programming.)

+When you call `append()` for the first time to add the first value, it will allocate a memory block for 1 item and copy the new value to it.

+When you call `append()` for the second time to add the second value, it will allocate a memory block for 2 items, copy the existing item (i.e., the first value), and copy the second value at the end of the newly allocated memory.

+This process is repeated whenever you call `append()` function to add one more value.
+The performance penalty is severer when the instance store many values in `elem` since it needs to copy all the existing items to a new location.

+In this assignment, you are supposed to upgrade `append()` function such that it doubles allocated memory if necessary.
+By doing so, you don't have to allocate a new memory and copy all the existing items to the newly allocated memory, and thus, the performance penalty will be decreased.

 ## Sample output

 ```cpp